Updated 13 June 2026

 | 500+ employees | $1,650+ | $1,200-3,500+ | Usually paired with EBL (Employed Lawyers Liability) and Fiduciary |

-Source: Hiscox 2026 EPLI rate ranges, Travelers EPL pricing, Hartford management liability rates, broker quote surveys Q1 2026.
-Median figures for businesses with no prior EPLI claims and moderate-risk industry profiles.
+Source: Hiscox, Travelers, and Hartford published EPLI and management liability rate ranges, plus Insureon national cost data.
+Indicative figures for businesses with no prior EPLI claims and moderate-risk industry profiles, not personalized quotes.
 High-risk industries (restaurants with high turnover, retail with hourly workforces, healthcare) pay 25 to 50 percent above these medians.

 EPLI Pricing by Industry Risk (50 Employees, $1M Limits)